 After months of negotiation and debate, the EU Parliament and Council has agreed on the content of the General Data Protection Regulation, aiming to harmonize data protection laws across all of Europe.

-This new regulation could implement some harsh penalties that would cost companies billions if found to have contravened the law, leading to fines of 4% annual turnover for firms caught breaking the rules.
+The General Data Protect Regulation (GDPR) could implement some harsh penalties that would cost companies billions if found to have contravened the law, leading to fines of 4% annual turnover for firms caught breaking the rules.

 This new regulation also highlights the new mandatory notification process for serious breaches with includes: mandatory notification to the relevant national supervisory authority, a single regulator for multinational companies wherever their HQ is, and the mandatory appointment of a data protection officer.